 - A frugal personality makes purchases using cash.

 - A frugal personality buys in bulk wherever possible in order to save as much money as possible.

 - A frugal personality does not purchase a brand new car.

 - Finally, a frugal personality marries a frugal spouse who is responsible, loving, supportive, capable and honest.

 You must, therefore, look for as many ways to save, to reuse things, to do more with less, to avoid following the lavish expenses of your neighbors and friends, and to get the most out of every dollar that you earn.
 Living sparingly, and investing wisely is the key to a frugal mindset and way of life.

 An Indispensable Attitude to Cultivate

 A wealth attraction mindset always proactively controls their life and circumstances.
-They create and control their life in ways that brings greater stability and security for the long-term.
+They create and control their lives in ways that bring greater stability and security for the long-term.
 They are not swayed in their decision making by the crowd.
-Instead they aim to follow their own path, to create their own plans that are built around their deepest passions and desired outcomes.
+Instead, they aim to follow their own path, to create their own plans that are built on their deepest passions and desired outcomes.

 A wealth attraction mindset also understands that the crowd mentality will always react to events and circumstances.
 This mentality leads to impulse shopping and spending, it leads to emotional management problems and ill-fated decision making.